MileHacker Logo

 Typical Operating Hours Historical

 Most shops and businesses operated Saturday-Thursday.
-Friday was used as the weekend for many.
+Friday served as the weekend for many.
 Government offices had specific hours.

 General Schedule